dgodovich/personal_logseq/pages/Determination of the order of mutational sites governing l-arabinose utilization in Escherichia coli by transduction with phage P1bt.md

 	- Negative Interference
 		- non adjacent mutations have larger differences?
-		- Proportion of leu+ transductants in the high member decreases and the low increases -
+		- Proportion of leu+ transductants in the high member decreases and the low increases
+		- So I think negative interference means that there's more crossing over events so what that means is that the quadruple cross over that's required is more likely to happen
+	- Division of the 17 mutants into A B C groups on the basis of physiological differences
+		- arabinose metabolism requires a ketose intermediate (ribulose) -
 -